eddywm/go-shortener-wm/README.md

 ## go-shortener

-A super fast URL shortener written in Go
+A super fast URL shortener and redirect tool written in Go

                                                                                    _
                                                                                   /_\